mgcrea/node-influx-syslog/README.md

 log.info('hi');
 ```

-#### Advanced example with an existing InfluxDB instance and manually creating a logger
+#### Advanced example

+You might want to setup both the influx instance and buyan logger yourself.

 ```js
 import {createLogger} from 'bunyan';